slim-bou/RecipeApp/README.md

 ## Acknowledgements

-- This application was developed as part of a portfolio of evidence for an Object-Oriented Programming course.
+- This application was developed as part of a portfolio of evidence for a Programming 2A course provided by the IIE.
--